byrnes/TPFanControl/README.md

 # TPFanControl for dual-fan ThinkPads (P1, X1 Extreme..)

+Confirme to be working on:
-Tested and working without issues on my ThinkPad P1 Gen 3 with Nvidia GPU.
+- ThinkPad P1 Gen 3 with Nvidia GPU
+- ThinkPad P15 Gen 2 (@stavoxnetworks)

 ## About